vhelin/wla-dx/doc/codetoknow.rst

 65C02
 -----

-Read the subsection for 6502 as the information applies also to 65C02 coding...
+Read the subsection :ref:`codesub6502` as the information applies also to 65C02 coding...

 Opcodes that make relative label references::